Page last updated on 2014 October 15

 In the book's Web page, instructors and students can find the following items related to the text:

 - Preface; including book's features and general references

 - Contents at a glance

-- Downloadable PowerPoint presentations covering the seven parts of the text
+- Downloadable presentations covering the seven parts of the text (PowerPoint and PDF files)

 - Complete table of contents